UW-River Falls Administrative Policy

 Full-Time Status with a Reduced Course Load

-The University recognizes that some qualified students with health conditions that fit the definition of a disability may not be able, by reason of those conditions, to successfully manage a full-time course load of a minimum of twelve credits per semester.
-Considerations involved commonly include the amount of time required by daily living activities, extra time needed for specialized study approaches or difficulty with studying for extended numbers of hours.
-In order that these students may continue to participate in and benefit from University programs and services, the University may make available an accommodation of full-time equivalency with a reduced course load.
+The University recognizes that some qualified students have a disability that substantially reduces equal access by limiting their opportunity to successfully manage a full-time course load of at least twelve credits per semester, relative to their non-disabled peers.
+Issues that can create these circumstances can include: a health related disability that requires extensive amounts of time to manage on a daily basis; learning related disability that requires extensive amounts of time to study on a per credit basis.
+In order that these disabled students may continue to participate in and benefit from all University programs and services, the University may make available an accommodation of full-time equivalency with a reduced course load.

-Students who are full-time with a reduced course load by reason of disability are entitled to all of the services, benefits, rights, privileges and responsibilities of full-time status students.
-The intent of this accommodation is to offer equal opportunity; therefore, services based on the number of credit hours (i.e. financial assistance or scholarships) may be pro-rated.
+Students who have this accommodation are entitled to all of the services, benefits, rights, privileges and responsibilities of full-time status students.
+The intent of the accommodation is to create equal access and opportunity; therefore, services based on the number of credit hours (i.e. financial assistance or scholarships) may be pro-rated.
 The student should contact Financial Assistance regarding the particular financial impact to the student.
 This accommodation need not be permitted to any program or activity in which the University demonstrates that a full-time enrollment of twelve credits or more is essential to meet the requirements for the program being pursued by the student or that are directly related to licensing requirements.

 The UW-River Falls Chancellor issues this policy in accordance with the Administrative Policy process.

 The Assistant Chancellor for Business and Finance is responsible for the administration of this policy.
 Request an exception to this policy by writing to email@example.com.